Vittorio-Veneto-www/MovieRecommendation/README.md

 A customizable movie recommendation system that utilizes pluggable factors and weights to recommend movies.

-You will need to install git-lfs package to download data files.

 Used libraries:
 ```bash
 pip install sklearn pandas numpy flask gunicorn